Sackboy: A Big Adventure

 Sackboy: A Big Adventure is a 2020 platform video game developed by Sumo Digital and published by Sony Interactive Entertainment for the PlayStation 4 and PlayStation 5.
 A spin-off of the LittleBigPlanet series, it follows Sackboy, and features 3D platforming as opposed to a side-scrolling angle in previous entries.
-It was ported to Windows in October 2022, marking the LittleBigPlanet series' debut on personal computers.
+It was ported to Windows in October 2022, marking the LittleBigPlanet series' debut on PC.
 As of February 2022, Sackboy: A Big Adventure sold more than 1.2 million copies worldwide.

 Gameplay

 Sackboy: A Big Adventure is a platformer.
 Unlike previous LittleBigPlanet entries with side-scrolling platforming, it features a range of perspectives and 3D movement.
 Players control Sackboy on world maps which give access to a multitude of platforming levels and bonus content.
 As Sackboy completes each stage new ones unlock allowing him to progress further.
-All levels contain collectable objects called Dreamer Orbs which must be collected en-masse to progress to the end of the game.
+All levels contain collectable objects called Dreamer Orbs which must be collected to progress.

-Sackboy's move set is greatly expanded from previous entries and players can now slap at will, roll around, nosedive, pick-up objects and flutter jump, to name a few.
-Moves can be chained together to create combos that allow skilled players to travel greater distances.
-Each level in the game employs a series of interactable objects that require at least one of Sackboy's moves to progress.

-Sackboy also has access to multiple stages where he can use new powerups.
-The Grappling Hook, now called the Clawstring, returns from LittleBigPlanet 2, allowing Sackboy to grab onto object from afar, the Whirltool is a boomerang-like device that can be thrown to defeat enemies and break objects and finally the Plasma Pumps allow Sackboy to hover in the air and fire energy blasts.
+Sackboy's move set is expanded from previous entries and players can slap at will, roll around, nosedive, pick-up objects and flutter jump.
+Moves can be chained together to create combos that allow players to travel greater distances.
+Each level employs a series of interactable objects that require at least one of Sackboy's moves to progress.
+Sackboy has access to multiple stages where he can use powerups.
+The Grappling Hook, now called the Clawstring, returns from LittleBigPlanet 2, allowing Sackboy to grab onto object from afar, the Whirltool is a boomerang-like device that can be thrown to defeat enemies and break objects and the Plasma Pumps allow Sackboy to hover in the air and fire energy blasts.

-Content creation

-The game does not feature any Create Mode akin to LittleBigPlanet entries, only making certain nods to it through collectables.

-Players can still customize their Sackboy via ZomZom's Shop.
-ZomZom is a travelling haberdasher that returns after his appearance in LittleBigPlanet 3.
-In his shop players can buy new costumes, try on collected outfits and even paint costume pieces.
-Costumes created by the player can be saved and are then available to choose when a level is entered.

 Multiplayer

-The game is fully playable in both local and online multiplayer allowing up to 4 players to experience the game together.
+The game is playable in both local and online multiplayer allowing up to four players to play together.
 There are stages in each world that require multiple players to enter and are specifically designed so players must work together to progress.
 The game originally did not ship with online functionality.
 The feature was added in a patch a month later on 17 December 2020.